-A growing share of customer search no longer happens on Google's traditional results page.
+This matters because a growing share of customer search no longer happens on Google's traditional results page.
 It happens in ChatGPT.
 In Perplexity.
 In Google's AI Overview at the top of search results.
 In the answer your phone reads back when you ask out loud.
+The businesses that get named in those answers are not always the ones ranking first on Google.
+They are the ones whose pages are easiest for an AI to read, trust, and quote a clean answer from.

 How AI assistants choose what to surface